MZehren/DrumsFinder/README.md

 I'm unsing neural network with TensorFlow to write the partition.
 The network is looking for features in the frequencies domain to label the drum part.

+Creation of the dataset
+- Music band kind enough to give the score of their music
+  - Atlantis Chronicles
+- Generated audio with a drum machine (generates humanization)
+  - Ezdrummer
+- Online database
+  - All chart
+  - ultimate-guitar

 TODO :
 - Use a long short-term memory (LSTM) network to handle the evolution in time of a sample.